-The Virtuoso core development workflow, as described in the Introduction to the Core Framework, provides capabilities that can be useful for any application development, however its most obvious application is in the virtualization of embedded systems.
-Thus, Virtuoso is most generally referred to as an embedded systems virtual device framework.
+The Virtuoso core development workflow, as described in the Introduction to the Core Framework, provides capabilities that can be useful for any application development, however one of its most obvious application is in the virtualization of embedded systems.
+Thus, Virtuoso is often referred to as an embedded systems virtual device framework.

 Virtuoso was specifically designed to be the most effective workflow possible for the development of embedded systems, incorporating careful selection of every aspect of its architecture to maximize efficiency and power for the embedded developer.

 The documentation consists of this written documentation as well as video tutorials, with example projects to show both framework concepts and to demonstrate the use of the Virtuoso content library.
 The written documentation consists of a conceptual overview of how the framework works in the “How It Works” section, as well as a step-by-step guide that will allow you to learn the mechanics of the framework in a short amount of time.
 It is recommended that you go through the conceptual overview and step-by-step guides to ensure that you fully understand the benefits, speed, and efficiency of the workflow as well as to understand the possibilities for how it can improve the workflow specific to your business.

 This written documentation section is provided primarily for those that wish to develop their own custom virtual devices from scratch, typically professional organizations using it to develop a custom embedded system.
 Developers using off-the-shelf virtual devices with pre-virtualized hardware platforms will not need to review most of this information in depth.
 Organizations with only embedded in-house programming experience will find that any experienced WPF developer can be contracted to get most embedded virtual devices up and running quickly using Virtuoso.